rjriel/stock-price/README.md

 The [index.js](index.js) module exists to try out the [stock-price](stock-price.js) module.
 This can be run with the following:

     npm start <first number> <second number> ...

+**NOTE:** If no profit can be made from the list of existing numbers, a -1 will be returned.